 |Returns||Exchange, credit or refund offered|

-Ottie now makes long sleeved hiking t-shirts as well, you can check them out here!
+Ottie now makes long sleeved hiking t-shirts and thermals as well, you can check them out here!

 Comfort, style and fit

 There are a few things to know about Ottie Merino’s style and fit which are quite unique.
 First, they are made purposely with a relaxed fit, for comfort in all activities.
 Second, they’re longer than normal t-shirts, which is designed to prevent it from creeping up while wearing a backpack.
 Third, they come in one standard design, which is plain, round neck, and with decent sleeves.
 This is all important to know before purchasing!

 I have been testing out a women’s small in black, which is what I usually am in pretty much all outdoor brands.
 However, it’s definitely a “larger” small than other merino tees I’ve worn, which I wasn’t sure I would like at first.
 I usually prefer to wear relatively fitted clothing while hiking, but I have to say, I was pretty impressed by how it felt when I was out on the trail.

 It’s definitely a comfortable fit and it’s probably the first and only t-shirt I’ve worn that doesn’t ride up my back while wearing a backpack.
 I usually have a lot of problems with this, so it was a welcome change.

 I also liked the design as I often opt for rounded crew necklines and decent sleeves for hiking anyway, as this provides the most comfort in my opinion.
 While some women might prefer V-neck style or something different, I find this is the most practical and sun-smart option for the outdoors.
 In terms of colours, you’ve also got some nice choices that are a little different to your usual colours, especially in women’s outdoor clothing, from fern green to plum purple.